Jackfr0stx/Samuel_Reed-12-2019/README.md

 Hello Client,

-Hello my name is Samuel, the manager overseeing the project is currently out of the office and I am getting close to having the site finished, If you could provide me with a few photos and a paragraph or two that tells your customers who and what you are about.
+  My name is Samuel, the manager overseeing the project is currently out of the office and I am getting close to having the site finished, If you could provide me with a few photos and a paragraph or two that tells your customers who and what you are about.
 I know we are quick approaching the deadline for the project and we wanted to make sure everything was in place and ready when you needed it.
 I look forward to hearing back from you.

 Thank you,

 Samuel Reed

 ------------------------------------------